ibrahimmashaly/khana_contract/README.md

 A related but separate project is [Bonded Donations](https://github.com/khana-io/BondedDonations).

 ## Status
 **This repo is for the opensource smart contracts currently being built.
-They are still a work in progress so no way near deployment ready!̨**
+They are still a work in progress so no way near deployment ready!**

 We created a Proof of Concept (PoC) in September 2018.
 The implementation (smart contracts + front end code) can be found in the [Proof of Concept directory](https://github.com/khana-io/Prototype).